Best Studio Headphones Under 200 and 500 – Sound & Quality

 Cranking low output sound sources may result in output stage distortion and may affect your perception of the mix.

-In this edition, we decided to limit our best studio headphones under 200 below 250 Ohms.
-Anything beyond 250 Ohms won't be optimal unless you use separate amplification.
+In this edition, we decided to limit our best studio headphones to under 200 below 250 Ohms.
+Anything beyond 250 Ohms won’t be optimal unless you use separate amplification.
 In our research, 250 Ohms is the upper limit for many audio interfaces.

 Best Studio Headphones Selection Methodology